19hours/sg-statutes/Acts/Immigration Act.md

 (d) assisting in the identification of, and authenticating the identity of, any applicant for or holder of a Singapore visa, and facilitating his entry into Singapore;

-(e) enforcement of the criminal law, including investigating or prosecuting a person for an offence against any written law;
+(e) enforcement of the criminal law, including investigating or prosecuting a person for an offence under any written law;

 (f) administering or managing the storage of identifying information;